Kevin-Cai-dev/node-vc-monitor/README.md

 - Auto sub command, which automatically subscribes users to new channels
 - mod commands to restrict which channels are subbable to, sub other users to specific channels

+### TODO
+server has an array of user references CHECK

+when adding server, create new vc documents, create new user documents if not in database, else increment user servercount by 1

+when deleting server, remove vc documents and decrement servercount for all users by 1. if servercount == 0, remove user document CHECK

+when updating server, consider user join/leave logic

+when user leaves, remove reference from server and decrement servercount by 1. if servercount == 0, remove user document

+when user joins, add reference to server and if user already exists increment servercount by 1. else create new user document and add reference

+when vc is created, go through all users in server and check for autosub flag. if true, add to vc list

+modify any checks for vc users to populate and map userID first before operating